-Post-COVID life — whenever that comes — is predicted to usher in a new Roaring Twenties.
-The original era, which marked both a period of economic prosperity and social change, came right after the influenza pandemic of 1918, and gave rise to a time of profound transformation of life as folks once knew it.
+Post-COVID life — whenever that comes — is predicted to usher in a new Roaring Twenties era.
+The decade, which marked both a period of economic prosperity and social change, came right after the 1920s influenza pandemic, and gave rise to a time of profound transformation of life as folks knew it back then.
 Poised and assured as ever, Flo Milli is channelling that renaissance energy in her latest track and manifesto, “Roaring 20s,” her first offering since the release of her breakthrough mixtape, Ho, why is you here ?

 “I’m a big person on manifesting and speaking things into existence, because there very much is a power in the tongue,” Flo muses.
 Flo’s tongue is mighty, as she proved to us on her debut, and she solidifies that fact on the Kenny Beats-produced “Roaring 20s.”
 “You can’t hate on pussy if it rule the planet,” a cocksure Flo boasts over a sample of “If I Were A Rich Man” from the classic Jerry Bock and Sheldon Harnick musical Fiddler On the Roof.
 “Roaring 20s” is an apt song title for the young rap dynamo, who spent most of the previous year gearing up to kick ass and take names.
 In 2020, Flo quickly became a salve for unbothered Black girls everywhere.
 “Flo Milli Sh*t,” her now illustrious catchphrase, was repeated so often across social media that one could call it a mantra.
 2021 is her coming-of-age year, and if the trajectory of 2020 is any indication of where the star-in-the-making is headed, you can rest assured that Flo is here to stay—and it’s not just because the industry is trending in her direction.